pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 As a consequence, mo-gc is analagous to [SpiderMonkey's relationship with Servo][13], in that smart pointers are required to root and unroot objects.
 Some ergonomics are sacrificed here, but the tradeoff is established and currently accepted in Servo.
+A further benefit is that GC-managed objects and pure Rust compile-time managed objects are clearly delineated.

 #### Tracing Concurrently